johnlockejrr/doc-ufcn/README.md

 ### Models

-We provide an open-source model for the page detection task.
-To download the model and load it one can use:
+We provide various open-source models, stored on [HuggingFace](https://huggingface.co/Teklia) and every model prefixed by `doc-ufcn-` is supported.
+For example, to download our [generic page detection model](https://huggingface.co/Teklia/doc-ufcn-generic-page) and load it, one can use:
 ```python
 from doc_ufcn import models
 from doc_ufcn.main import DocUFCN